Bacon8tor/FalconBMSArduinoConnector-Arduino/README.md

 ## Installation

+### Platformio (RECOMMENDED)
-1. Clone or download this repository.
+1. Download or clone this repository [FBAC_Example](https://github.com/Bacon8tor/FBAC_PIO_Example)
-2. Place the `FalconBMSArduinoConnector` folder in your Arduino `libraries` directory.
-3. Include the library in your sketch:
+2. Copy or Open one of the included example sketches

+### Arduino IDE or Arduino Cloud
+1. Download the latest release
+2. Upload to IDE
+3. Create Sketch or load example

 ```cpp
 #include <FalconBMSArduinoConnector.h>